HaominYu0/CROP_work/README.md

 Finetuning model:

-To train it on the JDFT2D, Dielectric, and KVRH datasets, the run the finetuning on files Matbench_base
+To fine-tune the pre-trained model on the JDFT2D, Dielectric, and KVRH datasets, run the following command using the Matbench_base files:

 ```python
  python finetune.py
 ```

-To train it on the Mp_shear, Mp_bulk, Jarvis_gap, Jarvis_ehull and Mp_gap datasets, the run the finetuning on files Matformer_base
+To fine-tune  the pre-trained model on the Mp_shear, Mp_bulk, Jarvis_gap, Jarvis_ehull, and Mp_gap datasets, execute the following command using the Matformer_base files:
  ```python
  python finetune.py
 ```